sinequa/sba-angular/docs/modules/components/network.md

 - `name: string`: An identifier for this node type
 - `nodeOptions`: Node options define the appearance of a node.
 The full list of available node options is available in the [Vis.js documentation](https://visjs.github.io/vis-network/docs/network/nodes.html). `nodeOptions` can be a static object (all the nodes with this type will look the same) or a function returning an object (which allows to customize the appearance for each node).
-- `field?: string`: An option field name for this node type.
-If provider, the node will have the ability to filter the search (for example clicking on the node "Paris", will let the user filter the search with a selection of the form `geo:=Paris`).
+- `field?: string`: An optional field name for this node type.
+If provided, the node will have the ability to filter the search (for example clicking on the node "Paris", will let the user filter the search with a selection of the form `geo:=Paris`).

 **Examples:**